Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display.graphics/Documentation~/index.md

 #### Command Line Arguments

-Some parameters may be passed as command line arguments to a Unity application using this package, in which case they override the projects's settings.
+Some parameters may be passed as command line arguments to a Unity application using this package, in which case they override the project's settings.
 We support the following arguments:

 * `--debug` start the cluster renderer in debug mode